Thank you Sachin

 Revisiting April 2, 2011: A day for India and for our beloved SACHIN

 It’s a day which won’t be forgotten.
 At least not by people like myself, who grew up in the nineties when Indian cricket team was nothing more than a single name that reverberated with the heart beat of every Indian.

 In the nineteen nineties, when me and my friends in India were beginning to come in terms with a sport named ‘Cricket’, Indian cricket was witnessing the emergence of a youngster who would eventually become the soul of the country.
-It is hard to imagine any kid growing up in India in the nineties and not registering the Hero Cup semifinal last over or the famous India versus Australia matches at Sharjah in his memorabilia.
+It is hard to imagine any kid growing up in India in the nineties and not registering the Hero Cup semifinal last over or the famous India versus Australia matches at Sharjah in their memorabilia.

 Those were different times.
 It was a one man show back then.
 If HE was in, hopes were alive; if HE was out, all hopes lost.
 We watched in awe how HE would carry the responsibility of an entire team in his shoulders, only to be let down by his team mates time and again.
 But the genius of the man, kept him sprite for years to follow in anticipation of a better future and perhaps justice to his career.
 Contemporary legends came and went.
 But none could match the tenacity and charisma of this Master who as someone said was “sent by God to play cricket and go back!”